azarboon/cheat-sheet-aws/README.md

 2. Send an invite to the member account from the new Organization
 3. Accept the invite to the new organization from the member account

-### Virtual Private Cloud and networking

-To uniquely identify an Availability Zone (AZ) across the two accounts use AZ ID (e.g. use1-az2) instead of AZ code (e.g. us-east-1a)

-A subnet must reside within A SINGLE AZ, unlike VPC that can span across multiple AZs.

-To enable private DNS routing using Route 53, enable DNS resolution + DNS host name in VPC.

-Default VPC's instances have public and private hostname.
-Non-default VPC's instances have private but not public hostname (depending on settings)

-VPC console options (to create a new VPC): single public subnet, public and private subnets (using NAT gateway), public and private subnets using Site-to-Site (S2S) VPN, private subnet with S2S VPN

-Internet Gateway is highly available, and performs network address translation (NAT) for instances in public subnet.
-NAT instance/gateway are located in public subnet and perform NAT for instances in private subnet.

-#### connectivity and sharing

-Connectivity from outside to onprem through VPC: public subnet route table needs to route onprem-destined-traffic to Virtual Private Gateway (VPG) and subsequently to onprem

-Private connection from on-premise to API Gateway avoiding Internet: create private VIF across Direct Connect and use API Gateway Private Endpoint

-* VPC Peering: simplest way to connect two VPCs.
-Cross-region. **No transitive routing**.
-Can be use along with security groups (SG) to restrict access but its difficult to manage peering connections and SGs at scale (it should be used ideally for < 10 VPCs).
-Lowest cost.
-Peering enables you to route traffic between VPCs using private IP addresses (VPCs' CIDRs must not overlap).
-Instances in either VPC can communicate with each other as if they are within the same network.
-VPC peering does **NOT** facilitate centrally managed VPCs.
-An  account owner can **NOT share the VPC itself** with another AWS accounts.
-Peering exposes **the whole network**; its recommended to expose an app to other VPCs using AWS PrivateLink (VPC Endpoint Services); which is a scalable and secure alternative.
-* Transit VPC: hub VPC connects to spoke VPCs through VPN.
-Customer has to manage EC2-based VPN which costs more and limits throughout.
-* Transit Gateway: hub-spoke model, fully managed service, highly available, No VPN overlay re-quired.
-Simlplifies management and reduces operational costs.
-Regional service so connecting to VPCs within **same region**
-* Shared services VPC: centralized VPC endpoints with either Transit Gateway / VPC peering. reduces cost and administrative overhead.
-Communications between VPC and public AWS services won't egress AWS.
-* VPC sharing: leverages Resource Access Manager (RAM) service to share one or more **subnets** (from owner VPC) with other AWS accounts (participants) **belonging to the same parent organization** from AWS Organizations.
-The owner account can **NOT share VPC itself**.
-VPC sharing **leverages implicit routing** within a VPC for applications that require a **high degree of interconnectivity**.

-Cost of sharing services centrally between accounts within same region: Resource Access Manager is cheaper than Transit Gateway

-To achieve transitive routing between private subents in VPCs, you can use Transit Gateway + Resource Access Manager

-#### endpoints
-VPC endpoints are highly available and enables you to privately connect your VPC to supported services (traffic won't egress AWS).
-Only consumer VPCs initiate connections to the service provider VPC.

-Endpoint types:
-* Interface: It’s an ENI with private IP within service consumer VPC, and connects to NLB within service provider VPC.
-* Gateway Load Balancer: Use it to send traffic to a fleet of virtual appliances.
-* Gateway: It's a gateway that you specify as a target in your route table for traffic destined to S3 or DynamoDB.
-It's free of charge.

 ### Route 53

 To setup DNS resolution for hybrid cloud using conditional forwarding rules and DNS endpoints (which are created on Route 53 Resolver):